-UNDP works with key stakeholders in China, including government and the public, to address environmental concerns in the country in line with both the MDGs and the 12th Five-Year Plan.
+UNDP works with key stakeholders in China, including the government and the public, to address environmental concerns in the country in line with both the recently adopted Sustainable Development Goals (SDGs) and the 13th Five-Year Plan.
 Under the Energy & Environment focus area, the Country Office has ran several main portfolios including ecosystems & natural resources; climate change; chemical management; livelihoods; and a small grants programme.

 Ecosystems and Natural Resources

 UNDP cooperates with government ministries including the State Forestry Administration, Ministry of Environment Protection and the Ministry of Agriculture to protect China’s natural resources by working on biodiversity preservation and ecosystem conservation.
 We also provide policy support to key policy documents - for instance China's National Biodiversity Strategy and Action Plan (BSAP) approved in 2010, and subsequent provincial BSAPs.

 UNDP works with government and international partners to develop low-carbon initiatives in China, such as the carbon-sequestration through sustainable forest management project run with Macao and the Beijing Forestry Carbon Administration.
 Other notable initiatives include work to adopt international energy standards for widely-used products such as fans, electric motors and rice cookers and the introduction of high-efficiency Compact Fluorescent Lamps as an alternative to traditional, inefficient incandescent light bulbs.

 UNDP also uses its global reach to connect China with global climate change initiatives such as regular UN Climate Change Conference (COP) events, as well as helping China to convene international seminars to discuss climate change.